Karitha/RockPaperScissors/README.md

 # RockPaperScissors
-Classic Rock Paper Scissors game in Python
+Classic Rock Paper Scissors game in Python - used to learn Python